 Lucid managers allow for positive workplace deviance, and they enable the employees to make their judgement on how to best achieve goals, instead of using the bondage of red-tape.

 Deviant behaviour has a bad name for obvious reasons.
 We all know people who behave negatively in the workplace, even resorting to bullying or harassment.
 Positive workplace deviance is not about embracing your Machiavellian tendencies but more about breaking unwritten rules to progress organisational objectives.
 To think outside the box, to use a cheesy metaphor, requires you to bend the rules to shift reality.

-A popular meme to express this idea is to not give a fuck.
-This does not imply that you can just rampage your way through your workplace with caring about the conseqences.
-Positive workplace deviance is the subtle art of crafting your own niche within your organisation or your industry.
+A popular meme to express this idea is “not to give a fuck“.
+This somewhat crude popular wisdom does not imply that you can rampage your way through your workplace with caring about the consequences.
+Positive workplace deviance is the subtle art of crafting your niche within your organisation or your industry.

 A Lucid Manager always asks why unwritten business rules exist and seek inspiration in playing little thought experiments to test the boundaries of the traditions within an organisation.
-We can find inspiration from the great Frank Zappa who famously said:
+Those trying to use positive workplace deviance to can find inspiration from the great Frank Zappa who famously said:

 “Without deviance from normality, there can be no progress.”